New dates announced: 5-7 October 2021!

-With the Australian Government requiring all overseas visitors to self-isolate for 14 days and recommending all Australians practice social distancing and avoid large gatherings, PVC AUS 2021 has been re-scheduled to take place in March 2021.
+With international travel restrictions in place due the corona virus pandemic and Australian Government recommendations regarding social distancing and avoidance of large gatherings, PVC AUS 2021 has been re-scheduled to take place in October 2021.
 All delegates currently registered will receive specific advice and registrations will be carried over to the new dates.

 Building on the success of the two previous PVC AUS conferences held in 2016 and 2018, PVC AUS 2021: Shared Horizons will bring together the vinyl value chain from across the region.